dqops/dqo/docs/reference/yaml/monitoring/table-monthly-monitoring-checks.md

 ___

-## TableMonthlyMonitoringCheckCategoriesSpec
+## TableComparisonMonthlyMonitoringChecksSpecMap
-Container of table level monthly monitoring checks.
-Contains categories of monthly monitoring checks.
+Container of comparison checks for each defined data comparison.
+The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
+ Contains the monthly monitoring comparison checks for each configured reference table.